soffes/blog/published/2010-02-20-old-people-and-the-other-side/old-people-and-the-other-side.markdown

 ---
-title: Old People and the Other Side
+tags:
-categories: development
+- development
 ---

+# Old People and the Other Side

 Watching different people use software is fascinating to me.
 My mind works a lot differently than Average-Joe's does when it comes to using software so seeing how people interact with software is really intriguing to me.